 Several academics and researchers have criticized SMC for pushing corporate views of science, and for playing down the environmental and human health risks of controversial products and technologies.
-Reports have documented SMC’s tendency to push pro-industry messaging and exclude opposing perspectives on topics such as fracking, cell phone safety, Chronic Fatigue Syndrome and GMOs.
+Reports have documented SMC’s efforts to promote industry views and exclude opposing perspectives on topics such as ultra-processed foods, fracking, cell phone safety, Chronic Fatigue Syndrome and GMOs.

 In an email, SMC Director Fiona Fox said her group is not biased in favor of industry: “We listen carefully to any criticism of the SMC from the scientific community or news journalists working for UK media but we do not receive criticism of pro industry bias from these stakeholders.
 We reject the charge of pro industry bias and our work reflects the evidence and views of the 3000 eminent scientific researchers on our database.
 As an independent press office focusing on some of the most controversial science stories we fully expect criticism from groups outside mainstream science.”